 The above are broad summaries of the rights that workers enjoy under the authority of OSHA.
 The complete set of rights may be read on OSHA’s website.

-If you have been injured in an industrial accident caused by a neglectful employer, call the personal injury attorneys at Arnold & Itkin today.
+If you have been injured in an industrial accident caused by a neglectful employer, call the work injury attorneys at Arnold & Itkin today.